formlio/forml/docs/lifecycle.rst

 to carry the state over from previous generations to the next by incrementally training only on the new data obtained since the previous training.

-Generations get transparently persisted in model registry as the :ref:`model generation assets
+Generations get transparently persisted in the model registry as the :ref:`model generation assets
 <registry-assets>`.

 .. _lifecycle-release: